 Keep it Fun: Mix up your route, run through the neighborhood holiday lights or run a holiday race.
 It will get you outside and enjoying winter rather than cursing it.

-Looking for something else?
-Search for an event to add to your calendar.
+Happy trails!event to add to your calendar.